IonSystems/tiberius-robot/README.md

 # Documentation
-Our [https://github.com/IonSystems/tiberius-robot/wiki](wiki) contains information about this project as well as user guides.
+Our wiki contains information about this project as well as user guides.